-The 2022/23 reprioritised budget is a total of R9 million of which R2 million is for compensation of employees and R7 million is for goods and services.
+The 2023/24 reprioritised budget is a total of R7 million of which R2 million is for compensation of employees and R5 million is for goods and services.
 The function and management of the outsourced services to SAQA on the HEQCIS for hosting the learner achievement database for private higher education institutions has been taking over by the CHE from the year 2021/22.
 During the 2022/23 financial year, the programme has no positions on the organisational structure because the Management of the HEQSF Programme is new and its resource requirements in terms of human capacity will be determined when the new organisational structure is determined.
 For the year 2022/23, the Director has been appointed.
 One post is filled on a fixed term contract basis while the other two are appointed as peer academics because they are not on the current approved organisation structure.

-Its budget for the 2022/23 financial year is presented in the Table below.
+Its budget for the current year (2023/2024) and the estimates for the Medum Term Expenditure (2024 to 2027) is presented in the Table below.